vartika1801/Google_Image_Downloader/README.md

 - Allow users to select specific image formats (e.g., PNG, JPG).
 - Provide progress tracking for image downloads.
 - Include error handling for invalid email addresses or network interruptions.

+## Collaboration
+This project was done in collaboration with https://github.com/arnavtiet.

 ## Acknowledgments
 - **icrawler** for simplifying image downloads.